vvscode/docs/docs/conversation/conversation-channel-support.md

 }
 ```

-- Now, with conversation created automatically, you can use received **contact_id** to send a response
+- Now, with a conversation created automatically, you can use received **contact_id** to send a response
   for this user:

 ```json